Skip to main content

 Application Process

 Saint Louis University's General Surgery Residency Program exclusively uses the Electronic Residency Application Service (ERAS).
-For the 2022 ERAS® cycle, our program will be participating in the Supplemental ERAS application.
+For the 2023 ERAS® cycle, our program will participate in the Supplemental ERAS application.
 All applicants are required to complete the MyERAS application, however, participation in the Supplemental ERAS application is optional.
 Paper applications will not be accepted.

 Application Requirements